Arrieta sharp, Phillies beat Dodgers 6-1; Maeda strains hip

+A day after a tough loss, the Phillies bounced back Tuesday night as Arrieta finished off one of the better months of his impressive career with a 6-1 victory over the Los Angeles Dodgers.

+Arrieta did exactly what the Phillies envisioned when they signed him to a three-year, $75 million deal in March.
+He delivered his third scoreless outing this May, helping the Phillies end a four-game losing streak at Dodger Stadium and win in Los Angeles for the first time since 2016.

-Arrieta (5-2) gave up six hits over seven innings, while striking out five, as he won for the second time in his career at Dodger Stadium.
+Arrieta (5-2) gave up six hits over seven innings, while striking out five, as he won for the second time in his career at Chavez Ravine.
 The other victory was his 2015 no-hitter as a member of the Chicago Cubs.

+"It's LA.
+It's hard to not enjoy coming here with the great weather and good atmosphere always," Arrieta said.
+"It's a great playing surface, good mound, good visuals.
+It's a really fun place for me to come specifically, but I think everybody likes it here."

+Not everyone on the Phillies had a great time.
+Backup infielder Pedro Florimon broke his right foot when he fouled a ball off it in the first inning.

-Williams' home run to lead off the second inning was his fifth of the season and gave the Phillies a 1-0 lead.
-Two batters later, Dodgers starter Kenta Maeda appeared to be in some discomfort after giving up a one-out double to Jorge Alfaro.
+Two batters after Nick Williams hit a leadoff homer in the second, starter Kenta Maeda appeared to be in some discomfort after giving up a one-out double to Jorge Alfaro.

 Maeda received two visits from the Dodgers' medical staff, one after Alfaro's at-bat and the other after he struck out Arrieta.
 Maeda (4-4) was removed from the game with two outs in the second inning and was replaced by left-hander Scott Alexander.